LAST UPDATED: 5/10/23 – Essential Safari Packing List

-Before I went on safari, I contemplated whether or not I should bring a hat, and what type of hat I should bring if I was to get one.
-I couldn’t be more happy that I decided to invest in a wide brim safari hat.
-These hats give you 360 degree protection against the sun, which was really nice when we were in the hot African sun.
+Before I went on my first safari, I contemplated whether or not I should bring a hat, and what type of hat I should bring.
+I couldn’t be happier that I decided to invest in a wide brim safari hat.
+These hats give you 360-degree protection against the sun, which was really nice when we were in the hot African sun.
 If you want to increase your sun protection, these hats are a great way to go.

 I really don’t know what I would have done without my sunglasses while on safari.
-This is especially true for the walking safari that we took in Arusha National Park.
-Sun glasses are very light weight and don’t take up much room in your pack.
+This is especially true for the walking safaris that we took in Arusha National Park and Kruger National Park.
+Sunglasses are very light weight and don’t take up much room in your pack.
 I would strongly recommend that you bring a pair.
 When the sun as at its strongest, you will be very thankful that you have them.

 Sun Screen (SPF 30 or Above)

-This is a must if you are going on a safari.
-Without the proper sun screen, a bad sunburn may end up ruining your time on safari.
+This is a must for any safari packing list.
+Without the proper sunscreen, a bad sunburn may end up ruining your time on safari.
 I recommend that you bring sunscreen that has SPF 30 protection or higher.
-When we went on safari, we brought SPF 45 protection and it worked very well.
+When we went on safari, we brought SPF 45 protection, and it worked very well.

 Insect Repellent (at least 40% DEET)

 You are going to see so many amazing things while you are on safari, so you are going to want to have something available to record those memories.
-For this reason, you will want to make sure you bring your camera along.
+For this reason, you will want to make sure a camera is on your safari packing list.

 Camera Bean Bag